ceramicskate0/SWELF/README.md

      count':'{Term or statement to count}':'{Number of times in log before its a counted event}

-   Any combonation of the following as long as they are in order.
+   Any combination of the following as long as they are in order.

      Term or statement to seatch for ','EventLogName','EventID